bingsoup/ticket-to-ride-ai/readme.md

 ### Prerequisites

 - Python 3.10 or newer
-- NumPy
+- rich.live
+- PyGame (Required for GUI)
-- pypy (Recommended for faster execution but not required)
+- pypy (Recommended for faster execution but not required, no packages required for pypy)

 ### Setup